 There are three types of capacitors and the most basic is the electrostatic capacitor with a dry separator.
 This classic capacitor has very low capacitance and is mainly used to tune radio frequencies and filtering.
 The size ranges from a few pico-farads (pf) to low microfarad (μF).

 The third type is the supercapacitor, rated in farads, which is thousands of times higher than the electrolytic capacitor.
 The supercapacitor is used for energy storage undergoing frequent charge and discharge cycles at high current and short duration.

 The supercapacitor has evolved and crosses into battery technology by using special electrodes and electrolyte.
 While the basic Electrochemical Double Layer Capacitor (EDLC) depends on electrostatic action, the Asymmetric Electrochemical Double Layer Capacitor (AEDLC) uses battery-like electrodes to gain higher energy density, but this has a shorter cycle life and other burdens that are shared with the battery.
 Graphene electrodes promise improvements to supercapacitors and batteries but such developments are 15 years away.

 The specific energy of the supercapacitor ranges from 1Wh/kg to 30Wh/kg, 10–50 times less than Li-ion.
 The discharge curve is another disadvantage.
 Whereas the electrochemical battery delivers a steady voltage in the usable power band, the voltage of the supercapacitor decreases on a linear scale, reducing the usable power spectrum.
 (See BU-501: Basics About Discharging.)

 Take a 6V power source that is allowed to discharge to 4.5V before the equipment cuts off.
-With the linear discharge, the supercapacitor reaches this voltage threshold within the first quarter of the cycle and the remaining three-quarters of the energy reserve become unusable.
+By the time the supercapacitor reaches this voltage threshold, a linear discharge only delivers 44% of the energy; the remaining 56% is reserved.
 An optional DC-DC converter helps to recover the energy dwelling in the low voltage band, but this adds costs and introduces loss.
 A battery with a flat discharge curve, in comparison, delivers 90 to 95 percent of its energy reserve before reaching the voltage threshold.